9 Tips for Saving Money at the Vet

 6. Investigate options for paying your veterinary bills.

-The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expenses, such as CareCredit.
-They are as easy to apply for as a department store credit card, and they usually dont charge service fees or interest for the first few months.
+The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expensesopens in a new tab, such as CareCreditopens in a new tab.
+They are as easy to apply for as a department store credit card, and they usually don’t charge service fees or interest for the first few months.
 This may be financially advantageous, compared to paying the bill via your usual credit card.
 Ask your vet hospital staff if they have an association with such a credit lender.

 7. Invest in pet insurance.